Key to My Life

 "Key to My Life" is the third single from Irish boy band Boyzone, taken from their debut album, Said and Done (1995).
-After two covers, it became their first single to be an original song, co-written by members of the group.
+It was released in April 1995 by Polydor Records, and after two covers, it became their first single to be an original song, co-written by members of the group.
 The song became the group's second No. 1 single in Ireland and reached No. 3 on the UK Singles Chart, receiving a silver sales certification for shipments of over 200,000 units in the UK.
 "Key to My Life" also reached the top 40 in Belgium, Iceland, and the Netherlands.
+The accompanying music video features the band performing in a classroom at a school.

 Critical reception

 In his weekly UK chart commentary, James Masterton wrote, "Their second hit could have suffered from not being such a well known song but the pretty teen ballad is having none of it, their second instant Top 10 hit in succession and for now there is clearly no stopping them."
-A reviewer from Music & Media commented, "In their homeland Ireland, the boyz' own fan club is already strong enough to kick their main inspirators Take That off the top slot with another sugary ballad."
-British magazine Music Week gave it five out of five and named it Single of the Week, writing, "Boyzone, who reached number two with their "Love Me for a Reason" cover, could go all the way with this excellent self-penned ballad.
+Pan-European magazine Music & Media commented, "In their homeland Ireland, the boyz' own fan club is already strong enough to kick their main inspirators Take That off the top slot with another sugary ballad."
+Music Week gave it a top score of five out of five and named it Single of the Week, writing, "Boyzone, who reached number two with their 'Love Me for a Reason' cover, could go all the way with this excellent self-penned ballad.
 The cheery, cheesy dance mix, which is also included, could have made it in its own right."

-Music video

-A music video was produced to promote the single, featuring the band performing in a classroom at a school.
-It was later published on Boyzone's official YouTube channel in December 2009.
-The video had generated more than 3,4 million views as of September 2021.
+Smash Hits gave it four out of five, praising it as "beautiful!"